stestagg/zen.js/README.md

 Features
 -----

-zen.js supports all [features](https://code.google.com/p/zen-coding/wiki/ZenHTMLSelectorsEn) of the zen-coding plugin except filters, any deviance in behaviour that isn't documented here should be treated as a bug.
+zen.js supports all [features](https://code.google.com/p/zen-coding/wiki/ZenHTMLSelectorsEn) of the zen-coding plugin except filters and snippets ('table+' syntax), any deviance in behaviour that isn't documented here should be treated as a bug.
+Nested grouping *is* also supported.

 API
 ---